 41. Waiver

-No failure or delay in exercising any right, privilege or remedy under the Contract shall operate or be construed as a waiver or modification of the terms of the Contract, and no single or partial exercise of any right, privilege or remedy shall preclude any other further exercise of the same or of any other right, privilege or remedy. the Contract
+No failure or delay in exercising any right, privilege or remedy under the Contract shall operate or be construed as a waiver or modification of the terms of the Contract, and no single or partial exercise of any right, privilege or remedy shall preclude any other further exercise of the same or of any other right, privilege or remedy under the Contract

 42. Work by Commercial Suppliers